uphold/uphold-sdk-android/README.md

-# Bitreserve SDK for Android
+# Uphold SDK for Android

-Bitreserve is a next generation platform that allows anyone to transfer and exchange value for free, instantly and securely.
+Uphold is a next generation platform that allows anyone to transfer and exchange value for free, instantly and securely.

-The Bitreserve SDK for Android provides an easy way for developers to integrate Android applications with the [Bitreserve API](https://developers.bitreserve.org).
+The Uphold SDK for Android provides an easy way for developers to integrate Android applications with the [Uphold API](https://uphold.com/en/developer).

 ## Requirements